That's right. More. Clients. In. Your. (Figurative) Backyard.

 Step 5: Find an event.
 Commit.
 Go serve someone.

 I'm personally not a fan of these groups on Facebook.
-They all turn into self-promoting billboards (which I do when given the chance as well - guilty as charged).
+They all turn into self-promoting billboards (which I do half the time when given the chance as well - guilty as charged).

 That's probably a reason meetup.com was created.